Hawkman (Carter Hall): Alive again

 Years later, JSA member Kendra Saunders is transported to a ravaged Thanagar by the High Priests of the Downsiders.
 Seeking a champion to stop the evil Onimar Synn from enslaving the planet, the priests use Kendra's centuries-old connection to Carter to bring him back to the mortal plane.
-Following this unorthodox resurrection, Hall retains all of the memories of his past lives, as well as those of Katar Hol, the Thanagarian Hawkman.
+Following this unorthodox resurrection, Hall retains all of the memories of his past lives, as well as those of Katar Hol.
 Kendra has no interest in renewing the relationship due to her lack of memories of their shared past, and the role as chairman of the JSA goes to Mister Terrific.
 During the "Black Reign" storyline, however, Hawkman takes over as chairman to lead the team against Black Adam's recent takeover of Khandaq, but after his actions result in two deaths, he is asked to temporarily step down from the JSA.

 After defeating Onimar Synn, Hall once again becomes a member of the JSA.
 Operating both with the JSA and with Hawkgirl, Hall embarks on exotic adventures that take him from the streets of St. Roch to exotic dimensions and into outer space as he fights in the Rann-Thanagar War.
 Following this event Carter stays in space to help mediate the truce on Rann and avenge the murder of Hawkwoman.

 As a result, Hawkman is absent during DC Comics' One Year Later event.
 Hawkman (vol. 4) becomes Hawkgirl at issue #50.
 During the events of the missing year, Hall serves as a member of the Thanagarian police force, attaining the rank of Commissioner.

 In 2007, Hall returns to Earth in a four-part story-arc presented in Hawkgirl #59-60 and JSA Classified #21-22 and appears as an active member of the JSA in the pages of Justice Society of America.
 This series was canceled with Hawkgirl issue #66 in July 2007.

 After that, it is stated Katar Hol's soul has passed on from the realm of limbo, as have his memories that existed in Carter's mind.
 Despite this, Carter still exists in a reconstructed version of Katar Hol's body.
 In a Hawkman Special published in August 2008, the mysterious being called Demiurge tells Carter Hall his previous existence as Prince Khufu is an illusion.
 As Demiurge departs, he calls Hawkman "Katar Hol", indicating Hawkman is Katar Hol, who believed he was Carter Hall.

 Hall briefly assists the Justice League during their battle with the Shadow Cabinet by knocking out Hardware as he tried to flee from the JLA Watchtower with Arthur Light's corpse.
 In the aftermath of the battle, Carter reunites with Kendra after her relationship with Red Arrow ends.